How Much Money Can I Take to Poland from UK?

 Declaration Process

-- Obtain the currency declaration form (Formularz zgłoszenia) at the customs office or download it from the official website of Poland’s General Customs Administration.
+- Get the currency declaration form (Formularz zgłoszenia) through the customs office or use its official website of Poland’s General Customs Administration.

 Tips for Carrying Money Safely

-- Use a money belt or concealed pouch to keep your money close to your body.
+- A money belt or concealed pouch will securely store your money near your body area.

 Final Thoughts